PrescottRowe/WeaterApp/README.txt

 +high and low temps
-+Visibility and Uv index are now phrases(high,low, etc) instead of 1-10 integers +Day forecast summary is now a phrase rather than a word
++Visibility and Uv index are now phrases(high,low, etc) instead of 1-10 integers +Day forecast summary is now a phrase rather than a word +save history, dropdown list and link
++have offline storage
++click a day to view it
++default load icons
++search suggestions
++set data to load before pictures to speed up total load +currently android keyboard selections append but should replace

 Upcoming changes:
--click C or F option that is linked to unit types -save history, dropdown list and link
+-click C or F option that is linked to unit types -side scrolling for weekly forcast
--have offline storage
--side scrolling for weekly forcast
--click a day to view it
--default load icons
--search suggestions
--set data to load before pictures to speed up total load -currently android keyboard selections append but should replace
+-android keyboard selections are still a little blocky in nature